 Having a nosebleed in the middle of winter may be your normal, but it shouldn’t be.
-If you notice that when the temperatures drop outside that your nose gets drier and drier, it may be due to a variety of things.
-But, if you experience nosebleeds in addition to having a dry nose, then we may want to schedule an appointment with you.
-Let’s take a closer look at nosebleeds and how what may be the cause.
+If you notice that your nose gets drier and drier when the temperature drops, there could be a variety of causes.
+But if you experience nosebleeds in addition to having a dry nose, make an appointment and have us look at your nose.
+Let’s take a closer look at chronic nosebleeds and where they come from.

 You’re Using Antihistamines

-Antihistamines are a great way to combat runny noses and other symptoms of seasonal allergies, but one of the common symptoms of antihistamines is chronic nosebleeds.
-Depending on how long you’ve been using your antihistamine for and how frequently you get nose bleeds, one of our ENT specialists may recommend that you either switch antihistamines or get off of them altogether.
+Antihistamines are a great way to combat runny noses and other symptoms of seasonal allergies, but chronic nosebleeds are a common side effect.
+Depending on how long you’ve been using your antihistamine for and how frequently you get nosebleeds, our ENT specialists may recommend that you either switch antihistamines or stop taking them altogether.

 It’s Too Dry Outside